 Options include color, type of pieces (patio or select), thickness (¾” up to 4”), and texture (smooth, rippled, clefted, tumbled).
+You should also consider the application of the rock (pool, patio, walkway) and water exposure (quartz vs. sandstone).

 Patio indicates smaller diameter “stepping stone” type pieces while Select or Stand-Up indicates larger pieces.
 Select pieces are generally more expensive because they are harder to produce.
 It’s more difficult to split a large piece of stone without breaking it into smaller pieces.